JTech Communications Logo

 Google defines 'Expertise' as having enough skill or knowledge to write on a topic.
 The key difference between 'Experience' and 'Expertise' is that Google sets the level of skill required.
 Any homeowner can get experience tiling their bathroom wall.
 A professional tile installer will know how to do it right.

-Key Takeaway: The marketing content on your website should closely relate to your areas of expertise.
+Key Takeaway: Marketing content on your website should closely relate to your areas of expertise.

 A Search for 'Bozeman News' Will Almost Always Return Several Articles by the Bozeman Daily Chronicle

 Google defines 'Authoritativeness' as the extent to which a creator or website is known as a 'go-to' source.
 A local paper is often best for news searches.
-A local businesses eCommerce site is more likely to rank in local shopping searches.
-A search for the best college majors in Bozeman will likely go to Montana State University.
+A local business’s eCommerce site is more likely to rank in local shopping searches.
+A search for the best college majors in Bozeman will likely lead to Montana State University.

 Key Takeaway: Create a niche-specific website with focused content marketing.

-• Review sites: The review site provides content meant to inform
+- Review sites: The review site provides content meant solely to inform

 Key Takeaway: Maintain a website that demonstrates the commitment you have to your audience.